GongJr0/MacroSim/README.md

 output_df = engine.get_history()
 ```
-As the first step, we defined the initial values and growth functions that will govern them as a tuple for each column.
+As the first step, we defined the initial values and the growth functions that will govern them as a tuple for each feature.
-will be inputted to the generator logic.
-We used the first index of our historical data (the most recent observations) to
+We used the first index of our historical data (the first observations) to
-be able to compare our results with the real observations.
-(We could've used the most recent observations to simulate
+be able to compare our simulatipn results with the real observations.
+(We could've used the latest observations to simulate
 future periods.)
 Then, an instance of `macrosim.SimEngine` was declared with the necessary parameters.
 The chosen
 entropy coefficient was 0.01 (this value defines the average extent of noise as a percentage of the variables) so we
 expect to see shocks (noise) that's 1% of the values computed by the growth functions in both positive and negative